 Winter offers a unique opportunity for memorable Wyoming adventures, and Wyoming state parks have plenty of ways for visitors to stay active and enjoy the breathtaking scenery during the cold months.

 A broad array of activities, ranging from ice fishing to cross-country skiing to mountain biking, draw winter enthusiasts.

-State parks in the winter
+Wyoming State Parks Open in the Winter

 “Our wintertime activities at Bear River include cross-country skiing, snowshoeing, snow biking, good ole’ sledding, hiking, wildlife watching, snowman building and visiting the many displays at the Visitor Center,” Tyfani Sager, park superintendent at Bear River State Park, said.

 Located near Evanston in Uinta County, Bear River State Park is among several Wyoming state parks that are open year-round.
-Others include:

 - Boysen State Park near Shoshoni in Fremont County,

 - Buffalo Bill State Park near Cody in Park County,

 - Curt Gowdy State Park between Cheyenne and Laramie in Albany County,